Optimal Encoding Schemes for Several Classes of Discrete Degraded Broadcast Channels: Input-Symmetric Degraded Broadcast Channels

 \section{Input-Symmetric Degraded Broadcast Channels}

 The input-symmetric channel was first introduced in \cite{Witsenhausen1975} and studied further in \cite{DDIC} \cite{Liu2008} \cite{Symmetricchannel}.
-The definition of the input-symmetric channel is as follows: Let $\Phi_{n}$ denote the symmetric group of permutations of $n$ objects by the $n \times n$ permutation matrices.
+The definition of the input-symmetric channel is as follows: Let $\Phi_{n}$ denote the symmetric group of permutations of $n$ objects by $n \times n$ permutation matrices.
 An $n$-input $m$-output channel with transition probability matrix $T_{m \times n}$ is input-symmetric if the set

-is transitive, which means each element of $\{1, \cdots ,n\}$ can be mapped to every other element of $\{1, \cdots ,n\}$ by some permutation matrix in $\mbox{$\mathcal{G}$}_{T}$ \cite{Witsenhausen1975}.
-An important property of input-symmetric channel is that the uniform distribution achieves capacity.

-Extend the definition of the input-symmetric channel to the input-symmetric DBC as follows: \begin{definition} Input-Symmetric Degraded Broadcast Channel: A discrete memoryless DBC $X \rightarrow Y \rightarrow Z$ with $|\mbox{$\mathcal{X}$}| = k$, $|\mbox{$\mathcal{Y}$}| = n$ and $|\mbox{$\mathcal{Z}$}| = m$ is input-symmetric if the set
+is transitive, which means for any $i,j \in \{1, \cdots ,n\}$, there exists a permutation matrix $G \in \mbox{$\mathcal{G}$}_{T}$ which maps the $i$-th row to the $j$-th row \cite{Witsenhausen1975}.
+An important property of input-symmetric channels is that the uniform distribution achieves capacity.
+We extend the definition of the input-symmetric channel to the input-symmetric DBC as follows: \begin{definition} {\em (Input-Symmetric Degraded Broadcast Channel)} A discrete memoryless DBC $X \rightarrow Y \rightarrow Z$ with $|\mbox{$\mathcal{X}$}| = k$, $|\mbox{$\mathcal{Y}$}| = n$ and $|\mbox{$\mathcal{Z}$}| = m$ is input-symmetric if the set $\mbox{$\mathcal{G}$}_{T_{YX},T_{ZX}}$ is transitive where